Electronic Data Interchange (EDI) Transactions Guide

 An EDI VAN (value-added network) should efficiently deliver EDI transactions through a single connection.
 A hosted VAN service enables the communication between a traditional VAN and a private network or internet-connected trading partner.
 Simply put, a VAN is a communication channel that moves and manages data from point A to point B – kind like a post office.
 In a VAN, trading partners each possess a mailbox as data is delivered between each mailbox.

 This streamlined method is meant to lower the document-by-document processing costs by way of a centralized system with real-time tracking, communication management, multiple connectivity options, local data integration, and rapid message delivery.
 However, relying on a VAN has become an outdated way of doing business, especially with more modernized and cost-effective technology options available that offer end-to-end connectivity and solutions to complex integration.

-EDI Transaction Codes by Industry
+EDI Transaction Codes

 The list below will segment EDI industry standards, including EDI transportation transactions, EDI transactions for healthcare, and more.
 The list will also include a compressive catalog of X12 EDI sets, from the EDI 830 transaction for the supply chain to the EDI 837 transaction for healthcare claims to the EDI 997 transaction for functional acknowledgment – and everything in between.

 EDI 107: Request for Motor Carrier Rate Proposal